Daiki Iwamasa: International career

 Iwamasa was the captain of the Japan team that won the 2003 Summer Universiade held in Daegu, South Korea, where he scored a goal in the final of the tournament.
 He received the first call-up for Japan national team in 2008 by newly appointed coach Takeshi Okada.

 On 10 October 2009, he made his international debut in a friendly match against Scotland.
-He was also one of the final 23 Japan national football players participating in 2010 FIFA World Cup although did not play any minute during the tournament.
-After 2010 World Cup, in January 2011, he was selected Japan for 2011 AFC Asian Cup by new manager Alberto Zaccheroni.
-At 2011 Asian Cup, he played in four matches and Japan won the champions.
+He was also one of the final 23 Japan national football players participating in 2010 FIFA World Cup in South Africa although did not play any minute during the tournament.
+After the 2010 FIFA World Cup, in January 2011, he was selected Japan for 2011 AFC Asian Cup by new manager Alberto Zaccheroni.
+At the 2011 AFC Asian Cup, he played in four matches and Japan was the eventual champions.
 He played eight games for Japan until 2011.

 Managerial career

-Iwamasa's first managerial appointment was in 2017 as player-coach for Tokyo United FC.
+Jobu University

 After retiring as a player in 2018, in 2021 he became manager of Jobu University's football team.

+Kashima Antlers

 For the 2022 season, Iwamasa became the assistant manager of Kashima Antlers and took charge of a number of games whilst new manager René Weiler awaited entry to the country due to COVID-19 quarantine restrictions.
 In August 2022, it was announced that Iwamasa would be promoted to manager of Kashima Antlers following the departure of Weiler.

+The first game in the charge was 2-0 home win by J1 League against Avispa Fukuoka in 14 August 2022.
+But the in the nine games after. only one win against Vissel Kobe in Emperor's Cup, the team was knocked out by second tier team Ventforet Kofu after defeat by 1-0.
+Ending the season in fourth place, three points behind of the AFC Champions League slots occupied by Sanfrecce Hiroshima.

+The 2023 Season starts with an away victory over Kyoto Sanga by 0-2.
+The first match at home was a defeat against current runners-up Kawasaki Frontale by 1-2.
+Following this, the team collected mixed results in the Emperor's Cup.
+They were knocked out by the defending champions, Ventforet Kofu for a consecutive season after a 1-1 draw, the team lost 10-11 in the penalty shootout.
+Following the end of the campaign, Antlers won the last match of the competition against the relegated team Yokohama FC.), ending the aspirations for qualification to AFC Tournaments after a 3-1 defeat to Vissel Kobe.

+On 5 December 2023 the board announced the Iwamasa's contract was not renewed for the 2024 season.

+Hà Nội

+On 11 January 2024, Iwamasa was named as the manager of V.League 1 club Hà Nội.
+He lost his first V.League 1 match, 2–0 at away to Dong A Thanh Hoa on 18 February.
+He resigned his role as head coach on 8 July.